visaplan/plone.ajaxnavigation/docs/index.rst

   - ``content`` (and e.g. breadcrumbs, if configured)

-  It will also set the page URL and title accordingly (from the ``@url`` and ``@title`` keys of the JSON reply, respectively), allowing for the browser history.
+  It will also set the page url and title accordingly (from the ``@url`` and ``@title`` keys of the JSON reply, respectively), allowing for the browser history.